 By the number

-So, how much bonus can an accountant realistically receive?
-Well, now that you have some baseline expectations, we can get into the bonus structure you’ll typically see here in Australia.
-Let’s break down the base salary ranges and their corresponding bonus structures:
+So, how much bonus can an Accountant realistically earn?
+Well, now that you have some baseline expectations, we can talk about the bonus percentages you'll typically see here in Australia.
+Although they do range significantly across industries, let’s break down the bonus figures we see most often across these 3 levels:

 Unexpected circumstances play a role

 All of the figures above are subject to variation and have changed during challenging times.
 Naturally, many companies were affected by Covid and didn’t have the means to pay bonuses in 2020 and may not in 2021 either.